uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 The transform in this interactive *translates* the arrow 2 units to the right and 3 units up.
 Subtracting three translates the arrow down and to the left.
 {panel end}

-The above transform is called a *translation* --- it translates the arrow around the grid.
+The transform you did in the above interactive is called a *translation* --- it translates the arrow around the grid.
 This kind of transform is used in graphics to specify where an object should be placed in a scene, but it has many other uses, such as making an animated object move along a path, or specifying the position of the imaginary camera (viewpoint).

 The next challenge involves changing the size of the image.